oghogh0/Mines-Lab/README.md

 <h2>Description</h2>
 Mines is a game played on a rectangular n×m board (where n = num of rows and m = num of cols), covered with 1×1 square tiles.
 Some of these tiles hide secretly buried mines; all the other squares are safe.
 On each turn, the player removes one tile.
 The player wins when all safe tiles have been removed, without revealing a single mine, and loses if a mine is revealed.
 When a safe square is revealed, that square is additionally inscribed with a number between 0 and 8, indicating the number of surrounding mines (when rendering the board, 0 is replaced by a blank).
 Additionally, any time a 0 is revealed (a square surrounded by no mines), the surrounding squares are also automatically revealed, as they are safe).<br />

+Initially, the lab considered only 2-D arrays before expanding to N-D arrays.
+After implementing some functions with multiple for loops and realise how unfeasible that would be for an N-D array, I rewrote my code recursively.<br />

 <h2>Languages and Environments Used</h2>

 - <b>Python</b>